SEAP Southeast Asia Pilot-1

 Bang Tao to Sarasin Bridge

-One mile offshore the northern tip of Bang Tao is Koh Waeo and a collection of rocks, which offer the best snorkelling on this part of the coast.
+The chapter goes all the way frpm Bang Tao Bay to the Sarasin Bridge.
+One mile offshore the northern tip of Bang Tao is Koh Waeo and a collection of rocks.
+These rocks offer the best snorkelling on this part of the coast.

 On the headland are the Anantara and Trisara boutique resorts within private villa resorts.
 At Trisara there’s a floating jetty in the high season for visitors and an upmarket restaurant for that special occasion.